 Find your voice: The Narrator

 Sometimes, I mean, most of the time, you are supposed to base your voice only on the kind of narrator you want to use on your story.
-However, your voice as a writer is not just related to that voice of the narrator, but to lots of different aspects that are, for sure, tied to the story that you, as a writer, want to tell to the rest of the world.
+However, your voice as a writer is not just related to that voice of it, but to lots of different aspects that are, for sure, tied to the story that you, as a writer, want to tell to the rest of the world.

 First of all, we have to be clear about what a writer is and what a narrator is.
 Although they are pretty similar, they are not the same.
 According to the Merriam-Webster dictionary, an author is